alwinm/cubemovie/README.md

 basic.py is the main script

-mask.py  is a specific application.
+mask.py  is a specific application

+dict.py  is a specific application

 ## Mask